16.1.09

 Your reasons for doing your art will likely determine what you choose to photograph, but there are many options.
 You could stick to the major monuments and tourist attractions of a city, like the Eiffel Tower, the Empire State Building, or the Taj Mahal.
 These attractions are well-visited and admired both for their histories and for aesthetic reasons.
 However, you are definitely not the first to have this idea.
 The tourist attractions will produce beautiful photographs, but your pictures will likely look similar to thousands of pictures taken before yours.

-Petronas Twin Towers, Kuala Lumpur - Credit: Joga (left)
+Petronas Twin Towers, Kuala Lumpur - Credit: Joga

 Other good subjects are locations or buildings that capture the spirit of a city.
 These are not always the same as the tourist attractions just discussed.
 Ask yourself where locals in the city like to go.
 This could be a beautiful marina, a quaint historical area, or just a funky bohemian street.
 Find the areas that are important to locals.
 These could be religious, historical, economic, or stylish.